plankanban/planka-docs/docs/api-reference/python.md

 For more information, see the [plankapy GitHub repository](https://github.com/hwelch-fle/plankapy).

 ## Installation

 ```bash
 pip install plankapy
 ```

 ## Documentation

 The full documentation can be found [here](https://hwelch-fle.github.io/plankapy/).

 All Interfaces are documented in the [API](https://hwelch-fle.github.io/plankapy/interfaces/Planka/) section.

 ## Features

 ### No Keys Required

-Planka models have all been implemented as Python objects.
+PLANKA models have all been implemented as Python objects.
 This means that you can access all the properties of a resource as if it were a Python object:

 ```python
 >>> project.name
 'Project 1'